MonsalvoGeoffrey/Personal-Projects/README.md

 ## Slay The Spire mod using ChatGPT
 And I don't mean using ChatGPT to make the mod, but using ChatGPT to generate cards on the fly, and perhaps even bosses and relics.

+## Build a language that transpile to Brainfuck
+Not sure how to go about it yet, but it's certain that control flow and functions are going to be a requirement there.